-Revenue bonds issued by the Corporation are secured by loan agreements from organizations that utilized the proceeds for various projects.
-The repayment terms of the loan agreements match the repayment terms of the bonds issued by the Corporation.
-The bonds are considered conduit debt and, therefore, are not obligations of the Corporation or the Town.
-As such, the Corporation does not record the assets resulting from completed loan agreements or liabilities resulting from completed bonds issued in its accounts.
-The Corporation's primary function is to arrange the financing between the borrowing organizations and the bond holders, and funds arising therefrom are controlled by trustees or banks acting as fiscal agents.
-For providing this service, the Corporation receives administrative fees from the borrowing organizations.
+Certain revenue bonds, notes, and straight leases issued by the Corporation are secured by property which is leased to companies and is retired by these payments.
+The bonds, notes, and straight leases are not obligations of the Corporation or the Town.
+The Corporation does not record the assets or liabilities resulting from completed bonds, notes, and straight leases issued in its accounts, since its primary function is to arrange the financing between the borrowing companies and the bond, note, and lease holders, and funds arising there from are controlled by trustees or banks acting as fiscal agents.
+For providing this service, the Corporation receives administration fees from the borrowing companies.
 Such administrative fee income is recognized upon authorization and closing of bonds.
-No revenue bonds were authorized in 2017.
+No revenue bonds were authorized in 2019.
 One revenue bond was authorized in 2018 in the amount of \$12,500,000, of which \$4,079,329 was issued during 2018, and \$790,300 was used to refinance the balance of a 2014 revenue bond.
 The unissued portion, totaling \$8,420,671, is available for future drawdowns.
-Revenue bonds outstanding at December 31, 2018 and 2017, were \$37,388,082 and \$34,271,134, respectively.
+Revenue bonds outstanding at December 31, 2019 and 2018, were \$45,046,601 and \$37,388,082, respectively.